MizaGBF/Rosetta-Public/readme.md

 }
 ```
 For DISCORD_TOKEN, simply create a second application and bot and put its token here.
-For the folders, either reuse the existing ones or make new ones if you want to use separate data.
+For the folders, either reuse the existing ones (recommended if you wish to load an existing save file) or make new ones if you want to use separate data.

-> [!IMPORTANT]
-> In Debug mode, the bot is unable to write to your Google Drive.
-> Also, multiplayer game commands will let you play against yourself, for testing purpose (but not all games behave properly in this scenario).

 ## Updating